 If the patron is Unseelie, they don't really want a Mark, but they can trade it to someone who does.

 Changeling swaps are very tempting for any fay community.
-Not only do you get a new recruit, but if you hold off on the Fairy Marking and let them stay mortal for a while, they can breed fays directly.
+Not only do you get a new recruit, but if you hold off on the Fairy Marking and let them stay mortal for a while, they can breed children for you to mark.

 Fays of all courts do changelings, but you won't get your baby back from the Unseelie.
 They swap it for a stock, which appears to die, and that's that.
 The stolen babe, meanwhile, is immediately joined to a troop that the Unseelie control but never join, turned fay, then often made into something useful, like a (humanly intelligent) dog or horse or the like, to be raised up by earlier captives.
 Or they stay in the slave troop as one more somewhat unruly factotum.

 Seelie changelings are fay babies or adult impostors.
 You might get your child back, if you make it plain that you have discovered the swap, or by mistreating the changeling.
 For the Seelie, the best situation is a fay baby successfully swapped.
-The Seelie get a human child to Fairy-Mark (perhaps after they have grown and raised up a fairy family with a fairy spouse), and meanwhile the fay baby grows up in the human world.
+The Seelie get a human child to mark (perhaps after they have grown and raised up a fairy family with a fairy spouse), and meanwhile the fay baby grows up in the human world.
 Somewhere along the line, the changeling learns what they are (probably as soon as they can understand, getting immediately slapped with a secrecy geas).
 With moderate luck, they have children, ready to be made into fays.
 Then, with a little diplomacy or pressure, the whole family moves into Faerie, maybe even taking the mortal spouse for one more recruit.
 What a deal!

 Wild Court fays, of course, may use either set of tactics.